gh-productivity-workshops/PetSpotR/docs/4-bicep.md

     Copilot should generate something similar to the following output:

     ```bicep
-    // Output for the storage account ID
+    // Output for the storage account name
     output storageAccountName string = storageAccount.name
     ```